Overview

 Optional |

 Filter expression.
 Use the BC.QUERYTABLEFILTER function to create ready-to-use filters.
+Flow fields are scoped with a flow filter rather than an ordinary column filter - see the dedicated guide for details.
 Filtering on fields from related tables (see Filtering based on the |

 |